What is the Ti Tree Bioenergy Funding?

 • Install approximately 570m of footpath and 150m of kerb and channel to connect the existing footpath on the corner of Willowbank Drive to the Over 50’s Village and Caravan Park.

-• Detailed Design is expected to be completed before 30 June 2026.
+• Detailed Design (completion by 30 June 2026).

 • 102 Champions Wy, Willowbank Hardstand + Bollards